Florist Web Design

 Substitutions are a normal part of floristry, especially when flowers are seasonal or stock changes quickly.
 The website can explain this clearly before checkout, using product wording, “Florist’s Choice” options, colour palette guidance and order confirmation messages, so customers understand what may change while still trusting the final arrangement.

 Yes.
-Sympathy orders need calm, careful checkout journeys with clear timing, recipient and delivery details.
+Sympathy orders need a simple checkout with clear timing and accurate recipient and delivery details.
 Corporate flower orders often need repeat purchasing, account-style enquiries or invoicing workflows.
-Both journeys can be planned separately so each customer type gets the right level of information, reassurance and control.
+Both journeys can be planned separately so each customer type gets the right level of information and control.

 Yes.
 If your current site already has search visibility, we plan the redesign carefully around SEO migration.
 This includes reviewing existing URLs, preserving important content, improving page structure, setting up redirects and making sure the new website launches with a clean technical foundation.

-Create a Florist Website Built Around How Customers Buy & Send Flowers
+Create a Florist Website Focused On How Customers Buy & Send Flowers

 Tell us about your bouquets, wedding work, delivery areas, seasonal rushes and checkout requirements.
-We will help plan a bespoke florist website that makes ordering clearer, reduces admin and gives customers more confidence before they buy.
+We’ll help plan a bespoke florist website that makes ordering clearer, reduces admin and gives customers more confidence before they buy.

 Request a Proposal